 Having the same snacks every day can get a little boring, so why not diversify your options and whip up these delicious, protein-packed quinoa bites?
 Your future self will thank you next time you’re looking for a late afternoon pick-me-up.

-3 Cheesy Nachos with Quinoa Chili
+3 Cheesy Nachos With Quinoa Chili

 Because of its texture and ability to soak up flavors, quinoa is a great chili choice.
 So liven up nacho night by loading your tortilla chips with a spicy, flavorful quinoa chili mix.
 Finish it off with a generous helping of cheesy vegan sauce.

-4 Strawberries & Cream Quinoa Porridge
+5 Strawberries and Cream Quinoa Porridge

 As we said before, quinoa is incredibly versatile.
 It can be used in many different savory recipes, but it’s also a great base for sweet treats too.
 Don’t believe us?
 Try swapping out your morning oats for quinoa and topping them with strawberries, bananas, and a drizzle of maple syrup.
 Delicious.